openshift-metal3/dev-scripts/README.md

 The Ironic container is stored at https://quay.io/repository/metalkube/metalkube-ironic, built from https://github.com/metalkube/metalkube-ironic.

-- `./05_build_ocp_installer.sh`

-These will pull and build the openshift-install and some other things from source.

 - `./06_create_cluster.sh`

-This will run the kni-installer to generate ignition configs for the bootstrap node and the masters.
+This will extract openshift-install from the OCP release payload and run `openshift-install` to generate ignition configs for the bootstrap node and the masters.
 The installer then launches both the bootstrap VM and master nodes using the Terraform providers for libvirt and Ironic.
 Once bootstrap is complete, the installer removes the